Donna Reed did it. Bree Van De Kamp did it. Betty Draper did it.

 It’s not my intention to disparage the generation before us.
 After all, my mother was one of them.
 And I would challenge anyone to try to compete with her mad mothering skills.

-If someone somewhere is telling you that the generation before you were great and you need to be like them so we can be great again.
-Remember that we don’t need to change or emulate those before us because we are great in our own way and in our own time.
+If someone somewhere is telling you that the generation before you was great and you need to be like them so we can be great again, remember that we don’t need to change or emulate those before us because we are great in our own way and in our own time.

 So, pull on those yoga pants, ponytail that hair, and give the pearls back to your mom.